naikd2/DSCI-Stock-Predictor/DSCI-Stock-Predictor-main/README.md

 	    posts and comments if we want more.

-	-   Posts and Comments = This folder contains Data Objects that were written to Json Objects for easy retrieval, they include the Posts, Comments, the Word Count Structures.
-These objects are separated into sub-folders, based on weather they were an analysis done when the Posts and Comments were all combined together, or weather it was an analysis done just on the posts or the comments.
+	-   Posts and Comments = This folder contains Data Objects that were written to Json Objects for easy retrieval, they include the Posts, Comments, and the Word Count Structures.
+These objects are separated into sub-folders, based on whether they were an analysis done when the Posts and Comments were all combined together, or whether it was an analysis done just on the posts or the comments.